 - It assures the behaviours critical to your business are in focus at all points of the employment relationship and

+Some professional regulators require a competency-based approach to demonstrate professional ability.
 We have developed competencies for a range of roles within organisations, which can be easily adapted to be appropriate for your culture.

 - Equality is supported and promoted by providing objective criteria for development and promotion

 - Your teams are focused on the key behavioural aspects of being part of a successful organisation, in addition to the technical aspects